Zé Elias: Club career

 Born in Guarulhos, Zé Elias was one of the youngest players to ever appear for Sport Club Corinthians Paulista.
 He had already gained strong interest from PSV Eindhoven during his beginnings as a senior, which happened at the age of 17.

-After becoming an undisputed starter at Corinthians, and first appearing for the Brazil national team at 19, Zé Elias went overseas, representing with moderate individual success Bayer 04 Leverkusen, Inter Milan, Bologna F.C.
-1909, Olympiacos F.C. and Genoa CFC.
+After becoming an undisputed starter at Corinthians, and first appearing for the Brazil national team at 19, Zé Elias went overseas, representing with moderate individual success Bayer 04 Leverkusen, Inter Milan, Bologna FC 1909, Olympiacos F.C. and Genoa CFC.
 He won three consecutive Superleague Greece championships with the fourth club, but appeared sparingly in the process (a maximum of 18 league appearances).

-After a return to Brazil with Santos FC, Zé Elias had short-lived stints with FC Metalurh Donetsk, Guarani Futebol Clube, AC Omonia and Londrina Esporte Clube.
+After a return to Brazil with Santos FC, Zé Elias had short-lived stints with FC Metalurh Donetsk, Guarani FC, AC Omonia and Londrina Esporte Clube.
 He retired as a player in March 2008, and assumed a scouting role in Brazil for Inter Milan; however, in June, he signed a contract with SC Rheindorf Altach for the 2008–09 season, before announcing his retirement again.

 International career

-Zé Elias was capped ten times for Brazil.
+Zé Elias was capped eleven times for Brazil.
 He received his first call-up on 29 March 1995, in a friendly with Honduras which ended 1–1.

 Zé Elias represented the country at the 1996 Summer Olympics where he won bronze, and later at the 1996 CONCACAF Gold Cup in a runner-up finish, losing 0–2 in the final against Mexico.